-Budget: An indicative budget will be allocated from the Digital Europe Programme of EUR 60 million (procurement of the upgrades will take place in 2025) for the upgrading of a number of EuroHPC supercomputers.
+Budget: An indicative budget will be allocated from the Digital Europe Programme of EUR 60 Million (procurement of the upgrades will take place in 2025) for the upgrading of several EuroHPC supercomputers.

-An indicative EU contribution of EUR 60 million (35% of acquisition and operating costs) will be matched by a PS contribution of EUR 111 (million 65% acquisition and operating costs) would allow for the upgrading of a number of EuroHPC supercomputers.
+An indicative EU contribution of EUR 60 Million (35% of acquisition and operating costs) will be matched by a PS contribution of EUR 111 (Million 65% acquisition and operating costs) would allow for the upgrading of a number of EuroHPC supercomputers.

-UPGRADI TO ADDR NG OF EL JROI EV HPC SUPERC OMPU USI OR EXPRESSION OF INTEREST FOR THE JTERS WITH ARTIFICIAL INTELLIGENCE ER NEEDS (CFEI 2024; SELECTION OF 2026) Expected project EuroHPC JU contribution per The EuroHPC JU estimates that an EU contribution of EUR 60 million would allow for the upgrading of eligible EuroHPC supercomputers
+UPGRADING OF EUROHPC SUPERCOMPL OR EXPRESSION OF INTEREST FOR THE JTERS WITH ARTIFICIAL INTELLIGENCE R NEEDS (CFEI 2024; SELECTION OF 2026) Expected EuroHPC JU contribution per project The EuroHPC JU estimates that an EU contribution of EUR 60 Million would allow for the upgrading of eligible EuroHPC supercomputers

-Indicative budget The total indicative budget for the EU contributions to the topic is up to EUR 60 million (35% of acquisition and operating costs) will be matched by a PS contribution of EUR 111 (million 65% acquisition and operating costs) would allow for the upgrading of a number of EuroHPC supercomputers.
+Indicative budget The total indicative budget for the EU contributions to the topic is up to EUR 60 Million (35% of acquisition and operating costs) will be matched by a PS contribution of EUR 111 (Million 65% acquisition and operating costs) would allow for the upgrading of a number of EuroHPC supercomputers.
 Type of Action Call for expression of interest Eligibility conditions The eligibility conditions are those established in Article 15 of the EuroHPC JU Council Regulation (EU) 2021/1173.
 A hosting entity shall be eligible to respond to this call for expressions of interest at the earliest one year after the selection date of the hosting entity of the EuroHPC supercomputer.
 A EuroHPC supercomputer may be upgraded only once.